-As the existential debate ensues, companies of all sizes are rushing to incorporate generative AI into their operations to better analyze data, engage with customers and employees, and automate human-intensive processes.
+With the rise of generative AI technology like ChatGPT (which can create text, images, music, etc. based on simple non-technical prompts), businesses of all sizes are rushing to integrate AI into their operations for data analysis, customer engagement, and process automation.
 Additionally, new AI-powered startups and products are launching everyday to meet the demand for tools that put AI to work for businesses.

 Just as the past decade was defined by the rise of online marketplaces to serve every industry and need, we are perhaps sitting at the dawn of a new age of AI-enabled applications, which are nearly limitless in their potential scope and impact.

-Naturally, many folks are asking, "How can I join the action and make my own AI-powered app?".
-In this article, we’ll look at the emerging opportunities for building AI into software applications, and show how no-code platforms like Bubble can easily connect to tools like ChatGPT and DALL-E to create novel and powerful applications.
+So, how can you leverage Bubble.io to create your own AI-powered app?
+In this article, we'll explore the opportunities for integrating AI into your software and demonstrate how Bubble, as a no-code platform, can seamlessly connect to AI tools like ChatGPT and DALL-E to build innovative and powerful applications.

-Integrating AI into software applications is now easier than ever
+Integrating AI into software is now easier than ever

-Thanks to new AI tools like those mentioned above, apps can now receive more ambiguous and nuanced inputs to deliver more fully-formed outputs.
+Thanks to the availability of more advanced AI tools, apps can now receive more ambiguous and nuanced inputs to deliver more fully-formed outputs.
 After all, software applications have always been input/output machines.
 However, they’ve historically been confined to very strict and formal logic in how they translate prompts to action.
 But now, these technologies enable computers to process real human language to “understand” its full meaning, complete with the writer or speaker’s intent and sentiment.

 Below are a few examples of creative apps people have built that integrate AI into their core functionality: